 - Any other opportunity that presents itself!

-It is rare but not unknown to make a direct ask for a legacy.
+You can make a direct ask for a gift in someone's will.
 A decision to do this should be made on a case-by-case basis.
 For example, a high net-worth individual donating substantially to your charity during life may wish to see the work they support going ahead after their death.
 People without families may also think more favourably on leaving a substantial donation to charities.

 When marketing to an older person fundraising should be less direct than to the younger generation.
 Also: it is important not to overlook more traditional means of contacting potential donors.
 Consider using all media including print.

-When marketing to the younger generation it is again important to educate and inspire people to make legacies.
+When marketing to younger donors it is again important to educate and inspire people to leave gifts.
 The subject of a person’s mortality can always be sensitive but it is not a concern as immediate as it may be for people of more advanced years.
-The aims for a campaign aimed at younger people will be to get them to make a legacy donation but can also be to get them to make a will in the first place.
+The aims for a campaign aimed at younger people will be to get them to make a gift but can also be to get them to make a will in the first place.
 Up to 1/3 of people die without a will, this proportion increases as age decreases.
 A gift in a person’s first will is likely to carry itself forward into future iterations of a will when it is rewritten (e.g. upon marriage/ house purchase etc).
 The first thing a solicitor will ask is usually to see the previous will and carry information forward where appropriate.

-Any legacy fundraiser will tell you that legacy fundraising is tough.
+Any fundraiser will tell you that gifts in wills fundraising is tough.
 It requires a lot of sustained effort and the fruits of the labour or effectiveness of a campaign can be very difficult to track.
-A fundraiser typically does not know whether a legacy has been generated, and will not find out whether a campaign has been successful for an indeterminate amount of time.
+A fundraiser typically does not know whether a gift has been generated, and will not find out whether a campaign has been successful for an indeterminate amount of time.
 The system at makeawillonline.co.uk has been tailored to provide a fundraiser with metrics vital to measuring success of effort put into a campaign.
-A fundraiser will know who has made a will, when that will was made, and the amount of any legacy (if any).
+A fundraiser will know who has made a will, when that will was made, and the amount of any legacy gift.